 As Tamarai told her story, the men listened thoughtfully, and then encouraged her to put her faith in the Lord and not lose heart.

 “Our God will make all of this right in His time,” they said.

-The men gave her a Bible, which Paandu also forbid her to read, but Tamarai couldn't be dissuaded.
+She received a Bible, which Paandu also forbid her to read, but Tamarai couldn’t be dissuaded.
 As Wahab and Ibraheem continued to pray for Tamarai to have true faith in Jesus, she began to change—and her pain began subsiding, too.

 Woman Stands Firm in Faith

 As film team members, Wahab and Ibraheem had equipment to show a movie about the life of Jesus, and they began fasting and praying for the opportunity to show it in Tamarai’s home.
 One day, while Paandu was out, they got their chance.